Due to COVID-19 we are currently unable to guarantee that the water will be tested on a regular, weekly basis.

 Weekly and archive sea water quality results are available on the Environment Agency website.

 Pollution incidents and emergencies

-If you have reason to believe that bathing water is polluted you can report this to the Environment Agency by calling their incident helpline 0800 80 70 60
+If you have reason to believe that bathing water is polluted, you can report it to the Environment Agency by phoning their incident helpline 0800 80 70 60.

 Please include the following information: